skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 - Unicode is a table with numeric values and names for all characters in the whole wide world.

-- UTF-8 is of several ways to encode a Unicode numeric value to bytes.
+- UTF-8 is one of several ways to encode a Unicode numeric value to bytes.

 ---